Skilled Worker Licence

 - evidence of registration with a regulatory body, if applicable – for example for Care Homes – Care Quality Commission registration

-Compliance visitUKVI may visit the organisation in order to carry out a compliance inspection in order to determine if the organisation can offer genuine vacancies to overseas workers and will be capable of carrying out its sponsor duties.
+The UKVI may want to undertake a compliance review, either on line or in person at your business premises, in order to determine if the organisation can offer genuine vacancies to overseas workers and will be capable of carrying out its sponsor duties.

 Following such a visit, UKVI will either grant the licence or if they have any concerns, the application can be refused.
-It is therefore essential that you review all relevant HR systems and processes before you submit a sponsor licence application.

-How we can help?We specialise in supporting applications for Sponsor Licences from all types of business, with emphasis on assessing the validity of the application, guidance on relevant company documentation, and reviewing/developing HR systems that meet the UKVI requirements and working with the applicant business to develop understanding and implementation of current guidance on preventing illegal working, record keeping, monitoring sponsored migrant activity and right to work checks.
+We specialise in supporting applications for Sponsor Licences from all types of business, with emphasis on assessing the validity of the application, guidance on relevant company documentation, and reviewing/developing HR systems that meet the UKVI requirements and working with the applicant business to develop understanding and implementation of current guidance on preventing illegal working, record keeping, monitoring sponsored migrant activity and right to work checks